Can the effects of LASIK ever fade away?

 Fears of LASIK wearing off are unfounded.
 In fact, scientific studies on people who had LASIK suggest that the vision benefits are still in place even a decade later.
 So why have you heard stories of people who had LASIK and their poor vision returned one day?

 Particular conditions, such as aging, other eye surgeries, and poor lifestyle choices can all affect your eyes and vision.
 Sometimes, these factors can lead to a visual change even years after LASIK.
 At Eyeworks, in Ft.
-Worth, Southlake, and River Oaks, Texas, our eye doctors are experienced and knowledgeable about the LASIK process.
+Worth, Southlake, and Downtown, Texas, our eye doctors are experienced and knowledgeable about the LASIK process.
 If you have questions about this laser eye surgery, visit one of our eye care centers near you to learn more.

 How long do the benefits of LASIK last?

 Research was done to scientifically answer this question.
 In various studies, visual acuity was measured immediately after LASIK surgery, followed by periodic visual acuity testing as time passed.
 If the measurements changed, it was understood that the effects of LASIK could fade.
 After a number of studies were completed, the results suggested that LASIK results were highly stable – even ten years later.

 What can cause the effects of LASIK to diminish?

 As we mentioned above, other conditions can affect your vision – one of the main causes is normal aging.
 Around the age of 40, it’s normal for presbyopia to develop.
 This vision condition occurs when the lens of your eye loses flexibility and the muscles that control your lens become weaker.
 As a result, it can be hard to see up close; focusing on small print can become a challenge.
 That’s when most people need to put on a pair of reading glasses or contacts, even if you had LASIK.
 LASIK is not designed to address presbyopia, and it can’t prevent it from occurring.